bbc/audio-orchestration/packages/template/Readme.md

 The build will be hosted at http://localhost:8080 and automatically refresh on most changes to the source code.

 If you are not using the template with _Audio Orchestrator_, you may have to set up your synchronisation server.
 Instructions on how to do this are given in the [Cloud Sync repository](https://github.com/bbc/cloud-sync).
-Configure the template with the server address by uncommenting and editing one of the examples for the `CLOUDSYNC_ENDPOINT` option in `src/index.html`.
-Reload the page in your browser to apply any changes to the configuration object in `index.html`.
+Configure the template with the server address by uncommenting and editing one of the examples for the `SYNC_ENDPOINT` option in `src/index.html`.
+Reload the page in your browser to apply any changes to the configuration.

+## Adding media and metadata

+Audio _sequences_ are added by copying their metadata and audio files to the `audio/` directory (which is copied to `dist/audio` as part of the build process) and registering them in the configuration object in `src/index.html`.
+Both of those steps are usually done using _Audio Orchestrator_, but the example files included with this repository indicate the expected layout and syntax.

 ## Development

-This section is an introduction to the key components of the template application, intended for developers looking to customise it or add features beyond those that can be configured in Audio Orchestrator.
+This section introduces the key components of the template application, intended for developers looking to customise it or add features beyond those that can be configured in Audio Orchestrator.

 ### Recommended reading